JMU-Wearable-Computing/haptic-glove/README.md

 ## Eagle PCB Set-Up

 ### OSHPark Plugin
 The OSHPark Eagle plugin includes OSHPark design rules and allows the user to send the .brd file directly to an OSHPark cart.
-See the OSHPark-Eagle-Tools GitHub: https://github.com/OSHPark/OSHPark-Eagle-Tools
+See the [OSHPark-Eagle-Tools GitHub](https://github.com/OSHPark/OSHPark-Eagle-Tools)

 ### Libraries
 Included in the repository are: